Gerardbulky/End-to-End-Kubernetes-DevSecOps-Resume-Project/README.md

 ![IAM](images/your-image-file.png)

-## Step 8: We will deploy our Tetris Application Version 2
+## Step 8: We will deploy our Resume Application Version 2
 Now, suppose we have done some modifications to our previous version to make it more good in the sense of GUI or anything else.
 Then, we will have to deploy our **Version 2** of our same application.

 To do that, we will create a new pipeline.
 We can do it in the existing pipeline as well but this way you will be able to understand clearly.

-We have a separate code for our Tetris Version 2.
+We have a separate code for our Resume Version 2.
 In which Dockerfile is present, so we will build the image and push it on docker and then update the same manifest file instead of v1 we will replace it with v2 manually first.

 Hope you get the high overview, what are we going to do next?